 Certainly, criticism can sometimes be harsh and unfair.
 Nobody exactly enjoys being on the receiving end of a scathing attack, however amusing it may be for others to read.

 For instance, literary critics can be savage.

-Then, with the rise of the internet, anyone can set buy a book and have a review, even if it is of the ‘Boring – didn’t get past the third paragraph’ one star variety, up there on Amazon, Kobo, Barnes and Noble and so on.
+Then, with the rise of the internet, anyone can set buy a book and leave a review, even if it is of the ‘Boring – didn’t get past the third paragraph’ one star variety, up there on Amazon, Kobo, Barnes and Noble and so on.

 And surely, the alternative of a non critical attitude, is far worse all round.

-What that amounts to, is to adopt the attitude of the cults – disseminating received information, the value and veracity of which it is an outrage to challenge – so that any critical response is attributed to supposed personal malice and psychological shortcomings, if not downright inspiration from evil spirits (glances uneasily about in search of said evil spirits).
+What that amounts to, is to adopt the attitude of the cults – that of disseminating received information, the value and veracity of which it is an outrage to challenge – so that any critical response is attributed to supposed personal malice and psychological shortcomings, if not downright inspiration from evil spirits (glances uneasily about in search of said evil spirits).

 Seriously, I truly did encounter this on a cosy little blog, the purpose of which seemed to be to give glowing reviews to historical romances,’intimate’ and sentimental biographies of monarchs, etc.

 I can see how this approach has come about.
 Romantic novels have been traditionally derided as being unworthy of serious consideration as literature.
 While genre fiction generally is seen in this light, it is particularly true of romance, which has been especially targeted as absurd.
 Certainly, there is an element of sexism in this.

 A lot of romance writers and readers point out, and with some justification, that male adventure stories and fantasy are just as far fetched; it is merely that the unrealistic elements in those are different to those in romantic novels.